Policy Research Institute Drug Lag: Status and Characteristics of Unapproved Drugs in Japan

 Survey Methodology

 The survey covered items approved as NMEs in Japan, the U.S., and Europe from 2010 to 2020, and unapproved drugs in Japan were identified by comparing the approval dates in the U.S. and Europe with the approval status in Japan.
-Specifically, based on the items listed in PMDA's "Database of Unapproved Drugs (updated on March 1, 2021), "*9 we checked and supplemented the information on NME approvals in Japan, the U.S., and Europe*10*11*12 by using a database*13 constructed by the Policy Research Institute.
+Specifically, based on the items listed in PMDA's "Database of Unapproved Drugs (updated on March 1, 2021), "*9 we checked the NME approval information in Japan, the U.S., and Europe using a database*10*11*12 constructed by the Policy Research Institute, and supplemented the information*13.

 It should be noted in advance as a limitation of the survey that this survey is an analysis from the perspective of the number of approvals and development status, and does not take into account the medical needs in Japan.

-Fig. 2 Number of unapproved drugs in Japan and their percentage in total for the last 5 years Figure 2: Annual changes in the number of NMEs not approved in Japan and their percentages (sum of the most recent 5 years)
+Fig. 2 Number of unapproved drugs in Japan and their percentage in total for the last five years

-Note: NMEs approved in Japan, the U.S., and Europe between 2010 and 2020 were targeted, and the number of unapproved drugs in Japan and the number of NMEs in the U.S. and Europe were surveyed for the most recent five years at each survey point (end of December in each year), and the five-year total was calculated.
+Note: NMEs approved in Japan, the U.S., and Europe between 2010 and 2020 are included in this table, and the number of unapproved drugs in Japan and the number of NMEs in Europe and the U.S. are calculated as a five-year total for each survey point (the last day of December of each year).
 In the case of NMEs approved in both the U.S. and Europe, only the year of the first approval was counted.

 Source: Prepared by the Policy Research Institute based on publicly available information from PMDA, FDA, and EMA.

-As a result, the percentage of unapproved drugs in Japan decreased (from 65% to 56%) from 2014 to 2016, but the percentage of unapproved drugs in Japan increased from the bottom at the time of the 2016 survey, and by the end of 2020, 72% of NMEs in the US and Europe were unapproved drugs in Japan.
-Since the number of NMEs in Europe and the U.S. itself also increased during this period, the total number of unapproved drugs in Japan (total for the most recent five years) was 117 at the end of 2016, but had increased 1.5-fold to 176 at the end of 2020.
+As a result, the percentage of unapproved drugs in Japan decreased (from 65% to 56%) from 2014 to 2016, but the percentage of unapproved drugs in Japan increased after bottoming out in 2016, and by the end of 2020, 72% of the NMEs in the US and Europe in the last five years were unapproved drugs in Japan.
+Since the number of NMEs in Europe and the U.S. itself also increased during this period, the number of unapproved drugs in Japan (total for the most recent 5 years) was 117 at the end of 2016, but had increased 1.5-fold to 176 at the end of 2020.

-Here, we attempted a statistical analysis to verify the above result that the number of unapproved drugs in Japan tends to increase in the latter half of the 2010s.
-Using the dataset used to create Figure 2, we generated panel data on the cumulative approval rate of NMEs approved in the US and Europe in Japan from 2010 to 2020.
+Here, we attempted a statistical analysis to verify the above result that the number of unapproved drugs in Japan tends to increase in the late 2010s.
+Using the dataset used to create Figure 2, we created panel data on trends in the cumulative approval rates in Japan for NMEs approved in the US and Europe from 2010 to 2020.
 Then, a logistic regression analysis was conducted to examine the relationship between the number of years elapsed since the year of initial approval and the approval rate for NMEs in Europe and the U.S. separately for the early 2010s (2010-2014) and the late 2010s (2015-2020) ( Figure 3 )*14.

 Note: Logistic regression analysis was conducted on the panel data regarding the trend of cumulative approval rates in Japan for NMEs approved in the U.S. and Europe from 2010 to 2020.
 The graphs are plotted from the following estimation result equation.